MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 - Creating Azure Data Lake folders for the dataset.
 - Notifying integration ops and data product teams of the new dataset.

-### Update existing datasets
+### Update existing data products

 IT service management solutions field dataset update requests from the business to integration ops.
 The team uses their forked repo to develop ingestion pipelines and deploy to their data integration resource groups.
 Upon deployment, they update the dataset in the data catalog and notify everyone in integration ops and the data product team of the new data asset.

-### Manage access requests to datasets
+### Manage access requests to data products

-As previously described in [Understand security provisioning for data management and analytics in Azure](./security-provisioning.md#grant-access), integration operations is responsible for approving access to datasets.
+As previously described in [Understand security provisioning for data management and analytics in Azure](./security-provisioning.md#grant-access), integration operations is responsible for approving access to data products.

 ### Review dataset telemetry